-Retrospect for Mac 8.1 review
+Retrospect for Mac 8.1 full review

 In the days before Time Machine made personal backup available to all Mac users, Retrospect was almost synonymous with the task it performed.
 Indeed, for personal backup, there was the Express version of the product that shipped with many an external hard disk and Zip drive.
 For a while – around version 6 – Retrospect seemed to fall a little into the doldrums, so we noted EMC’s newly enthusiastic approach to Retrospect 8 with interest.